Пропустити навігацію

 All-or-Nothing Thinking

-Seeing experiences in extremes, leaving no room for nuance.
+Seeing experiences in extremes and leaving no room for nuance.

 Treating feelings as facts.
 The emotion becomes “evidence”, even when reality suggests otherwise.